prikhi/nand2tetris/README.md

 general Computer.
 These are located in their respective folders within the `projects/` directory.

-The software projects are built using Haskell.
+The software projects(6-11) are built using Haskell.
 You need [GHC][ghcup] for the Assembler, VM Translator, & Compiler.

+Project 12 is the Hack OS & is written in Jack.
+It is located in the `projects/12` directory, each individual file has been copied to it's Test sub-folder & passes the scripted/interactive tests.
+The full OS has been copied to the `projects/11/Pong` folder & compiled with our compiler.
+It works but paddle drawing is slightly buggy & the game in general is slow.
+There are improvements that could be made in the `Screen.jack` file that would speed this up.

 ## Assembler